Railway semaphore signal: Combined stop and distant signals

-Where signals are closely spaced, a stop signal and a distant signal can be mounted on the same post.
-The distant signal is always the lower of the two.
-The two signals are "slotted" so that the distant signal can only clear if the stop signal is clear.
+Where signal boxes are closely spaced, a stop signal and a distant signal can be mounted on the same post, with Station 2's distant underneath Station 1's starter.
+The two signals are "slotted" so that the distant signal can only move to "clear" if the stop signal is also clear.
 Both signals display a light at night, which means that the 'danger' indication appears as red over yellow.

+When this arrangement doesn't allow for an adequate braking distance, an 'outer' and 'inner' distant is employed, with the outer distant being under the stop signal prior to the starter as well.

+Exceptional circumstances may lead to a distant being 'triple-slotted' with three signal boxes' clearance required to clear the signal.

-Exceptionally in New South Wales home and distant signals controlled from the same signal box would be installed, especially on outer home signals.
+Exceptionally in New South Wales, home and distant signals controlled from the same signal box would be installed, especially on outer home signals, which specifies to the driver where to stop.

 Shunting and subsidiary signals

 Shunting signals and subsidiary signals also exist in semaphore form, with smaller arms and lights than are provided for main signals.
 These signals may also take the form of a disc with a horizontal stripe which is rotated 45 degrees to the clear position.

 Train order signals

 In North America, the earliest semaphores were employed as train order signals, with the purpose of indicating to engineers whether they should stop to receive either a "19 Order" or a "31 Order" telegraphed.

 Train order signals were typically located at the station building or signal tower, with a tall common post mounting signal arms facing in opposing directions.
 These were supplemented by Automatic Block Signal semaphores (a U.S. invention), first pneumatically powered in the 1880s and then by the 1890s, automatic electric motor-driven semaphores were correctly seen as the future and were continued in manufacture well into World War II.
 Although the U.S. invented and manufactured 2-arm lower quadrant electro-gas and 3-position upper quadrant electric semaphores were experimented with in the U.K. (such as the ECML, at London Victoria, respectively and in isolated areas elsewhere) they never were widely adopted by any means.